 Skills Trainer – PortlandLocation: Portland - Parry Center for Children

-Schedule: FT; PT; Awake Overnight; On Call available
+Schedule: Full-Time; Part-Time; Awake Overnight; On-Call available

 Our vision is to create safe communities where children are healthy and every family has the opportunity for success.
 Families get the support they need – when and where they need it.
 There is a focus on prevention and health; organizations and systems are connected in a synergistic sanctuary community that generates: Non –violence, Growth and Change, Democracy, Emotional intelligence, Social learning, Open communication, and Social Responsibility.